-Students in the College of Natural Resources (CNR) have many opportunities to work with our outstanding faculty on research projects.
+Students in the Rausser College of Natural Resources have many opportunities to work with our outstanding faculty on research projects.
 Research enhances student scholarship and provides participants with invaluable skills and experience.
-CNR offers a range of opportunites suited for the novice and advanced undergraduate researcher, including financial support generously provided by CNR alumni and friends to assist with research costs and travel.
+The College offers a range of opportunites suited for the novice and advanced undergraduate researcher, including financial support generously provided by alumni and friends to assist with research costs and travel.

 Independent Study and Research Units

 Students may earn academic credit for independent research completed under the guidance of a faculty member.
 Whether you are participating in SPUR, URAP, or other eligible research, you may enroll in a departmental 99 or 199 independent study course to obtain academic credit during the fall, spring, and summer terms for the research you complete under the guidance of a faculty sponsor.
 Meet with your undergraduate staff advisor to find out about any other departmental requirements regarding independent study for your major.